 The words (or word) that make up the title of your novel are the most important of the entire work, because readers do judge a book by its cover.
 Get the title right and you convey to readers the essence of the book, pique their interest and achieve sales.
 Choose unwisely, however, and readers pass your book by and leave it to languish on the shelf.

-When I write fiction (or ghostwrite novels for clients), I have the title set before I begin the first draft, and it anchors me in the writing.
+When I write (or ghostwrite) fiction, I have the title set before I begin the first draft, and it anchors me in the writing.
 Usually, I find that the title walks into my head along with the idea.

 But what if the title proves elusive?
 Then the muse needs a little help.